 American Precision Museum is located in Windsor.
 To visit American Precision Museum and other attractions in Windsor, use our Windsor itinerary maker.

-Create a full itinerary - for free!
+Create a full Windsor itinerary

 This is the birthplace of the American industrial revolution.
 Major advancement in manufacturing.
 This was like the Silicon Valley of its time.
 Vermont invented the process of "Repeatable interchangeable parts".
 This was a significant help in the Civil War.